bark-simulator/bark/README.md

 ## Quick Start
 ### Pip-package
-Bark is available as PIP-Package for Ubuntu and Python>=3.7.
+Bark is available as PIP-Package for Ubuntu and MacOS for Python>=3.7.
 You can install the latest version with `pip install bark-simulator`.
 The Pip package supports full benchmarking functionality of existing behavior models and development of your models within python.
 The pip-package not yet includes MCTS and Carla interfaces.

 After installing the package, you can have a look at the examples to check how to use BARK.